Yosuwa24/100DaysOfCloud/Journey/049/Readme.md

 It has reliable but rather slow connection

 - UDP (User datagram protocol)
--

 It has less reliable connection but it is faster

-Those are running on the IP
+Both TCP and UDP are running on the IP

 ## Social Proof